*PLEASE USE OUR NEW MAIN ENTRANCE, THE SIMONDS LOBBY ENTRANCE ON ELM STREET

 The Museum is an excellent resource for students, home-schoolers and teachers, offering tours, lectures, studio art classes for children, youths and adults as well as weekly yoga lessons.
 The Museum is also a perfect venue for private functions.

-The Fitchburg Art Museum has FREE admission every first As part of the festivities come see the Central Mass Art & Agriculture Coalition (formerly the Fitchburg Farmers Market).
+The Fitchburg Art Museum has FREE admission every first As part of the festivities come see the Fitchburg Farmers' Market.